-Temporary hires and interns are not subject to the recruitment requirement of the EEO Rule.
-However, if a temporary hire or an intern were subsequently considered for a permanent position, the permanent position would first have to be subject to broad recruitment.
+Temporary hires, interns, and part time positions are not subject to the recruitment requirement of the EEO Rule.
+However, if a temporary hire, part time employee, or an intern were subsequently considered for a permanent position, the permanent position would first have to be subject to broad recruitment.
 Such recruitment must also take place where a former employee is being considered for re-hire.
 Recruitment is not necessary for internal promotions unless the job position from which the person is being promoted was not previously the subject of broad recruitment.
 Recruitment is not required for non-employee volunteers.